mds-python/mds-python.github.io/11 Classes and Objects Intermediate/1 Special methods.md

 >
 > When you implement arithmetic operation on fractions, you may end up with a reducible fraction, e.g. 2/3 × 3/5 = 6/15.
 Naturally, this fraction is equal to 2/5.
 >
-> In order to have your class behave elegantly and for comparisons to work, you should always reduce the fraction by dividing both the nominator and denominator by their [greatest common divisor](https://en.wikipedia.org/wiki/Greatest_common_divisor), which can be found using the function `gcd` in the `math` module.
+> In order to have your class behave elegantly and for comparisons to work, you should always reduce the fraction by dividing both the numerator and denominator by their [greatest common divisor](https://en.wikipedia.org/wiki/Greatest_common_divisor), which can be found using the function `gcd` in the `math` module.
 In which method you should do it?
 If you do this in every special method responsible for mathematical operation, you will need to do it several times.
 Furthermore, if someone creates an instance of you class e.g. as `Fraction(4, 6)`, the fraction will not be reduced.
 However if you make the reduction in the constructor, this will cover all use cases:
 >
 > ```python
 > from math import gcd
 >
 > class Fraction:
->     def __init__(self, nom, denom):
+>     def __init__(self, numer, denom):
->         r = gcd(nom, denom)
+>         r = gcd(numer, denom)
->         self.nom = nom // r      # we use // for integer division
+>         self.numer = numer // r      # we use // for integer division
 >         self.denom = denom // r
 >
 >     def __str__(self):
->         return f"{self.nom}/{self.denom}"
+>         return f"{self.numer}/{self.denom}"
 >
 >     def __mul__(self, other):
->         return Fraction(self.nom * self.nom, self.denom * self.denom)
+>         return Fraction(self.numer * self.numer, self.denom * self.denom)
 > ```
 >
-> Also in the constructor you can do more sanitizations, like checking if the denominator is not 0 (and raising `ValueError` in such case), making sure that the denominator is always positive (and the sign of the nominator is adjusted accordingly), etc.
+> Also in the constructor you can do more sanitizations, like checking if the denominator is not 0 (and raising `ValueError` in such case), making sure that the denominator is always positive (and the sign of the numerator is adjusted accordingly), etc.

 <hr/>